daviddenton/fintrospect/src/main/site/defining-routes.md

 # defining routes
-A ```RouteSpec``` object defines the specification of the contract (in terms of the required parameters) and the API follows the immutable builder pattern.
+A ```RouteSpec()``` call starts to defines the specification of the contract (in terms of the required parameters) and the API follows the immutable builder pattern.
 Apart from the path-building elements (which terminate the builder), all of the "builder-y" calls here are optional, as are the descriptive strings (used for the auto-documenting features).
-Here's the simplest possible REST-like example for getting all employees in a system:
+Here's the simplest possible REST-like example for getting all employees in a notional system:

 ```
 RouteSpec().at(Method.Get) / "employee"